viccro/cryptidSightings/dataDict/mediaDetails.md

 # Element: mediaDetails

-**Description:** Root element.
-An object describing a media accounting of the sighting, such as those published in a newspaper article, book, or blog post
+**Description:** Details about the media object that describes a cryptid sighting

 ## Sub-element: mediaIdentifier